WYATTBENSKEN/multimorbidity/README.md

 This package is meant to be both user-friendly and transparent.
 An individual should feel comfortable understanding what’s ‘under the hood’ with these various metrics.
-Given this, this function has been written in a way that makes the code and specific diagnosis codes accessible.
+Given this, this function has been written in a way that makes the code, including specific diagnosis codes, accessible.

-For more robust descriptions and examples of the various functions included in this package, please see the vignette.
+For examples of the various functions included in this package, please see the documentation or the vignette.

 ## Installation